ZebZimmer/CNN-Music-Recommender/README.md

 ## Plan & Status
 ### TODO List
 Use WMF to generate ground truth (LFVs for songs) from the Million Song Dataset(1).
-We plan on using the WMF mdoel from Cornac(2).
+We plan on using the WMF model from Cornac(2).
 Gather audio clips from a dataset(3).
 Replicate the paper's way of preprocessing the audio for CNN training.

 Design and adapt a CNN architecture to generate LFV from audio samples.
 (The paper does not give code nor the architecture of their CNN.)